Michigan Radio Supporter Thomas Jones,

 The Michigan Association of Public Broadcasters (MAPB) is pleased to announce its 2019 Public Media Impact Awards.
-Thomas Jones and Linda Yohn will be honored August 6 at the JW Marriott in Grand Rapids as part of the MAB’s annual Summer Conference.
+Thomas Jones and Linda Yohn were honored August 6, 2019 at the JW Marriott in Grand Rapids as part of the MAB’s annual Summer Conference.

 Michigan Radio (Ann Arbor)

 Thomas Jones has been an exceptional supporter of Michigan Radio for nearly two decades and is one of the station’s most sought after individuals for counsel on fundraising matters.
 He participated in the drafting of the station’s most recent campaign case statement and assisted senior management with the introduction of endowment giving to our donor community.
 In 2014, he made what was then the largest gift to the station in support of a program editor for the daily show Stateside and two years later helped establish the Robben Fleming Public Media Internship Fund for students and others.
 Recently he extended his generosity and is challenging others to help endow that internship.
 His dedication to Michigan Radio recognizes not only current public broadcasting needs but the need to prepare the next generation of journalism professionals.
 Jones is a fellow of Northwestern Michigan College.
 He earned BBA and MBA degrees from the University of Michigan and participated in the Advanced Management Program of Harvard Business School.

 WEMU-FM (Eastern Michigan University)